-In the World Class CAD Fundamentals of 3D the CAD operator will draw ten 3D solid objects, which will which will introduce the designer to the basics of the AutoCAD three dimensional drawing system.
+In World Class CAD Fundamentals of 3D, the CAD operator will draw ten 3D solid objects, which will introduce the designer to the basics of the AutoCAD three-dimensional drawing system.
 The first problem will introduce the Box tool on the Solids toolbar.
-Besides working with the Solids toolbar, you also will work with the Union and Subtract tools, which are Boolean commands on the Solids editing toolbar.
-The training regimen requires you to create the first problem using different tools and strategies, and then to complete the exercise in a precise time limit.
+Besides working with the Solids toolbar, the Union and Subtract tools will also be used, which are Boolean commands on the Solids editing toolbar.
+The training regimen requires that you create the first problem using different tools and strategies, and then complete the exercise in a precise time limit.

-The second problem will reinforce the lessons from the first exercise adding a tutorial on the Wedge tool.
-When you draw a three-dimensional solid in the ten basic training session, you will have a time limit in order to complete the exercise, so you can practice different methods that will achieve the same result.
-Some designers will draw individual components that bringing together all of the units with the Union tool.
-Others will create the larger solid, and then place the particles in position that you will subtract from the larger entity.
-3D solids that are symmetrical can be made only on one side the centerline and then you will use the Mirror and Union tools to finish the part.
+The second problem will reinforce the lessons from the first exercise, adding a tutorial on the Wedge tool.
+When you draw a three-dimensional solid in the ten basic training sessions, you will have a time limit in which to complete the exercise, so you can practice different methods that will achieve the same result.
+Some designers will draw individual components then bring together all of the units with the Union tool.
+Others will create the larger solid and then place the particles in position to subtract from the larger entity.
+3D solids that are symmetrical can be made only on one side the centerline, using the Mirror and Union tools to finish the part.